What level do I begin my child in if I use Spanish for You!?

 How does language learning work?

 There are 2 elements, in a sense, to learning a language – receptive language and expressive language.
 Listening and reading are receptive.
 We receive the language, take it in, process it, and try to understand it.
 Speaking and writing are expressive.
 ONCE WE UNDERSTAND, we begin to express ourselves.
 So, whenever learning a language, remember that even though students may not be producing much spoken or written language, they are still taking it in.
 As they begin to understand they begin to spit it out!
 Just like babies – they spend a lot of time figuring out what we are saying, and then slowly they start saying words, then phrases, and eventually nice long sentences!
 So, have patience.
 Language learning is a process.
 It takes time.

 Why are the Spanish for You! books black and white only?

-The Spanish for You! books are printed in black and white in order to keep costs down so that parents can purchase a quality curriculum at a more reasonable price.
+The Spanish for You! books are printed in black and white in order to keep costs down so that parents, teachers, and schools can purchase a quality curriculum at a more reasonable price.
 Plus, the kids often seem to like to color the pictures in the book and on the worksheets!